 California, conveniently located next to Mexico, has a steady source of reliably Democratic voters.
 By the way, remember that Grand Old Document, the US Constitution?
 Pursuant to the 14th Amendment, paragraph 2, “Representatives shall be apportioned among the several States according to their respective numbers, counting the whole number of persons in each State.”
 So when port/border States want more representation, they can just import it and, to a large extent, dare the rest of us to stop them.
 They can stack the Electoral College in similar fashion.
 Immigration is the issue, because it determines who gets to decide all the other issues.

 Another thing about that Constitution, it says the number of Representatives “shall not exceed one for every thirty Thousand.”
 (Article I, Sec.
 2, para.
 3).
 There are currently 435 House members.
-Constitutionally, there are supposed to be over 10,000.
-Practically, this Constitutional requirement is impossible, so everybody pretends it doesn’t exist.
+If we went to the Constitutional maximum, there would be over 10,000.
+Practically, that’s impossible and institutional interia means we are absurdly under-represented.
 Operationally, representation in Congress is extremely diffuse, resulting in squeaky-wheel, interest-group politics.

 The current imbalances are just not sustainable.
 The Flyovers will not be ruled by the Coasts, and the Coasts actively despise and ultimately will refuse to be ruled by the Flyovers.
 I foresee the Left’s meltdown and agitation driving more voters into the flyovers’ Team White, so the anti-Trumpers are in for a long six more years, maybe fourteen after Don Jr. throws his hat in the ring.